UP-Manila-SILab/ph-core/input/pagecontent/otherIds.md

-Profile: PHCoreOtherID
-Parent: Identifier
-Id: ph-core-other-id
-Title: "List of other acceptable IDs"
-Description: "Other Philippine IDs such as TIN, SSS, GSIS, Divers License, Passport no., National ID"
+# Other Philippine IDs such as TIN, SSS, GSIS, Divers License, Passport no., National ID

-* ^purpose = "
-<html><style>table, thead, td{border:2px solid #ccc; border-collapse:collapse}</style></html>
 ## Combined:

 | **Code** | **Display** | **Use** |